Conversion Marketing – Domain Name Registration

-If Conversion Marketing ltd do not receive the renewal fee within the 30 day period stipulated above Conversion Marketing ltd may at its discretion terminate the agreement and change ownership of the requested domain.
+If CML do not receive the renewal fee within the 30 day period stipulated above CML may at its discretion terminate the agreement and change ownership of the requested domain.

 How to File a Complaint

-Conversion Marketing Ltd are committed to ensuring our customers receive a high standard of service.
-We also appreciate that, sometimes issues arise that need to be addressed.
+CML are committed to ensuring our customers receive a high standard of service.
+We also appreciate that sometimes issues arise that need to be addressed.
 Your comments are important to us.
 We rely on feedback from our customers to identify the root causes of complaints.
 This allows us to try to quickly put things right for you and ensure improvements are made.